Last Updated on August 7, 2020 by Nina Ahmedow

 9. Combine Rational Thinking and Empathy

 Not everyone can go vegan.
 Make sure the person you are talking to knows that you understand this.
 There are regions in the world where it’s extremely difficult and/or expensive to go vegan.
 Other people don’t have enough information on how to cook healthy vegan meals.
 And there are people whose health might be negatively affected by a vegan diet.
 Show some empathy by acknowledging that not everyone can go vegan.
-But make clear that many middle-class people in the Western world can afford veganism and will actually lessen the burden placed on other people by doing so.
+But make it clear that many middle-class people in the Western world can afford veganism and will actually lessen the burden placed on other people by doing so.

 Honestly, arguing that everyone should go vegan right now is not only irrational but also shows a lack of compassion for other people.